slamice/wri/hipsters/chapter04.md

 I remember that night distinctly because it was like any other night.
 The cold tried to creep into my jacket, into my pants.
 The down and out bars hid in the shadows of construction.
 Cool as they were, they served mac and cheese types of things but little else.
 There were no windows so I couldn't see the people potentially dying from such a fire hazard inside.
 The two sushi places on the way I passed were idly populated.
 A bit further along, the projects were trying to project on to me, non discreet and brooding.
 The people who lived there almost all had projects.
 Brutal two day jobs, brutal childcare for their oh so many children and brutal laziness.
 Distanced, there were convenient stores far too expensive to be convenient.
 The arrangement was all a maze of zoning left over from a previous era.

 A few girls sexed by me, some in tattered jeans, others in what looked like just shirts, shorts hidden in the midst.
 I was disgusted to think so, but hardly guilty.
-Also there was a native lady selling original symmetric artwork.
+Also there was a native homeless lady selling original symmetric artwork.
 She yelled twenty for each piece and I wondered if it was offensive that someone tried to talk her down to five.

 A cow hummed in my pocket and it was my father.
 Crawling over my phone was his number, so I hesitated a bit.
 The mistakable conversations we had with each other were not riveting and were very brief.
 The surprise came when any of them lasted longer than 10 minutes.
 Our relationship could be taken lightly with a few exclaimations, barely a few grams.